Garland Technology ensures complete network visibility by delivering a full platform of network test access point (TAPs) and packet broker products

 A breakout TAP is used when utilization is very high and packet loss is not an option.
 The common use case is for network and application monitoring, performance and analysis.
 Breakout or normal TAPs are available for copper and fiber networks.
 In a separate blog we can dig deeper into those differences.

-There are TAPs designed to act only in breakout or normal TAP mode, or only as an aggregating TAP, as well as multi-functional modes (Universal/Bypass TAPs).
+There are TAPs designed to act only in breakout or normal TAP mode, or only as an aggregating TAP, as well as multi-functional modes (Filtering or Bypass TAPs).
 It's best to know your needs before investing, because as your network evolves, so do your monitoring and access needs.

 Figure 1: Simple Full Duplex Network Link